How to Create PDF Files in .NET Using IronPDF

 2. NuGet Package Manager Console

 Open the NuGet Package Manager Console by clicking on Tools > NuGet Package Manager > Package Manager Console.
-Type the following command in command line.
+Type the following command in the Command-line.

 Install-Package IronPdf